lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 ...

-More maddness of crowds and other issues, waves of 'exciting' extreamist populism
+More madness of crowds and other issues, waves of 'exciting' extremist populism

 https://www.economist.com/britain/2026/05/14/how-tommy-robinson-gained-extraordinary-influence